emilyrumer/my-data-science-portfolio/README.md

 The [Geodemographic Classifier](geodemographic-classifier.ipynb) notebook contains the process of building a classifier in both Liverpool and Bradford using census data.
 This was my contribution of a group project, whereby the task was to assess whether high streets served the surrounding populations.

+The [Bathing Water Quality OLS Regression File](bathingwaterquality-OLSregression.ipynb) is my contribution in a group analysis of bathing water.
+My section involved the statistical exploration of the predictive variables of certain bacterias in the water.
+This analysis was conducted by building OLS linear regression models.
+The regression results were later incorporated into a GUI application.